Classic & Luxury itinerary day-by-day

 Gordes to Bonnieux

 After a short taxi transfer to the stone village of Goult, you make your way along a path which rises above The Calavon river, offering sweeping views of the surrounding landscape.
 You'll soon reach Lacoste, a picturesque mountain village crowned by the ruins of a castle which once belonged to the (in)famous Marquis de Sade.
-Dipping back down into the valley, your reach Bonnieux, a picture-perfect Provençal village with a 12th century church surrounded by century-old cedars.
+Dipping back down into the valley, you reach Bonnieux, a picture-perfect Provençal village with a 12th century church surrounded by century-old cedars.
 Meander through its cobbled streets and relax with a glass of wine on a café terrace overlooking the mountains beyond.
-Your hotel for the night in Bonnieux is a deluxe guesthouse, where you will be treated to a dinner of authentic Provençal cuisine.

 6 miles (11 km)